 Using peanuts as bird food

-Peanuts are a great source of protein, fibre and fat for wild birds, particular during the colder months and the breeding season.
-You will quickly discover a whole host of different birds visiting your garden as they look for that extra energy boost.
+Wild bird peanuts are a great source of protein, fibre and fat for wild birds, particular during the colder months and the breeding season.
+You will quickly discover a whole host of different wild birds visiting your garden as they look for that extra energy boost.

 Which birds eat peanuts?